India in United Kingdom — Visa & Immigration Sources

 - •The Asylum Support annual cost is £4 billion GBP (Home Office)

-- •British Citizenship processing takes 12 months (UKVI)
+- •Biometric Residence Card (brc) processing takes 24 months (UKVI)

 Official Sources